gpuweb/gpuweb/design/ErrorHandling.md

 A device's adapter is physically unplugged from the system (but an integrated GPU is still available).
  - The same adapter, or a new adapter, is plugged back in.
-    - A later `requestAdapter` call may return the new adapter.
+    - A later `requestAdapters` call may return the new adapter.
       (In the future, it might fire a "gpuadapterschanged" event.)

 An app is running on an integrated adapter.
  - A new, discrete adapter is plugged in.
-    - A later `requestAdapter` call may return the new adapter.
+    - A later `requestAdapters` call may return the new adapter.
       (In the future, it might fire a "gpuadapterschanged" event.)

 An app is running on a discrete adapter.
  - The adapter is physically unplugged from the system.
 An integrated GPU is still available.
-    - `device.lost` resolves, `requestDevice` on same adapter rejects, `requestAdapter` gives the new adapter.
+    - `device.lost` resolves, `requestDevice` on same adapter rejects, `requestAdapters` returns a new list excluding the discrete GPU, and including the integrated GPU.
  - The same adapter, or a new adapter, is plugged back in.
-    - A later `requestAdapter` call may return the new adapter.
+    - A later `requestAdapters` call may return the new adapter.
       (In the future, it might fire a "gpuadapterschanged" event.)

 The device is lost because of an unexpected error in the implementation.
  - `device.lost` resolves, message = whatever the unexpected thing was.